irqlevel/nkfs/README.md

 "small world" network.
 2. Decentralized - no one computer node is a center and no one computer node holds meta information about all system.
-Each computer node holds only a parts of meta and data of storage system.
+Each computer node holds only a parts of meta and data of file system.
-3. Data storage API - CREATE/PUT/GET/DELETE.
+3. Files API - CREATE/PUT/GET/DELETE.
 4. Flexible replication of meta data and data by so called algorithm "(n, k) schema": each data can be converted to an N different parts, and only K (where K < N) different parts is need to restore origin data.
 5. Flexible network topology - computer nodes can be added/removed to/from
-storage.
+file system.
 6. Self-healing system.
 System should resurects in many cases of faults.
 7. Fast data searching by assigned unique id.
 8. Data is stored at pool of linux devices like HDD/SSDs.
-9. Integrity checks to detect data corruptions by SHA256 everywhere.
+9. Integrity checks to detect data corruptions by XXHASH64 everywhere.

 #### Implementation:
 Main core written as linux kernel module for perfomance reasons - fastest path from network stack to block devices stack bypassing user-space switches.
 For each computer node of system core linux kernel module should be built and launched.
 Core linux kernel module can:
-- lock/control block devices to store parts of meta/data of objects.
+- lock/control block devices to store parts of meta/data of files.
 - connect to other computers nodes and receive clients/other computer nodes requests.